Concepts

 | Falsification Test | A verification criterion the agent checks its output against |

 Abilities are not independent.
 They form a directed graph of reasoning dependencies.
 One ability may require another as a prerequisite, enhance a third, or serve as a fallback if execution fails.
-In multi-ability mode (Haki), the API composes four abilities from this graph into a single compound scaffold.
+In multi modes (Haki), the API retrieves the primary ability plus 3 cross-domain abilities, extracting failure guards and suppression signals that the primary alone wouldn't provide.

 Choosing Reasoning Elasticity: When to Use What